XiaoleHuu/xiaolehuu.github.io/_pages/about.md

 This summer, I will go to the Royal Institute of Technology(KTH) for research internship, under the superversion of [Prof. Qianwen Xu](https://www.kth.se/profile/qianwenx).
 My research there will focus on smart grid and reinforcement learning.

 Meanwhile, I will write some research proposals or overviews on the following topics:
-- Network science (mainly foucus on dynamics)
+- Network science (mainly focus on dynamics)
 - Reinforcement learning and optimal control
 - Deep learning and optimization
 - Smart grid